 Before agreeing to arrange a Liquidation, explore the financial position of the company and finance options available.
 Perhaps a company voluntary arrangement can help the company to trade?
-If not, then an administrator can allow the sale of the business enabling better returns for creditors and Jobs saved.
-Even consider a pre-pack administration were the directors then consider buying the assets of the company while saving jobs.
+If not, then an administrator can allow the sale of the business, enabling better returns for creditors and jobs saved.
+Even considered a pre-pack administration were the directors then consider buying the assets of the company while saving jobs.

-Remember, a CVL is the closure of the business then for good (Assets are liquidated) and has a substantial impact financially on Shareholders and creditors unless they have some form of security.
-Further, providing directors have conducted themselves legally, then they are therefore, not personally liable for company debt.
+Remember, a CVL is the closure of the business then for good (assets are liquidated) and therefore then has a substantial impact financially on shareholders and creditors unless they have some form of security.
+Further, providing directors have conducted themselves legally, then they are, therefore, not personally liable for company debt.
 (Providing no personal sureties given).
 The risk of wrongful trading must not be taken lightly.

 Company directors have no capacity in UK law to carry out closure themselves when insolvent.
 Liquidation advice should be from a Licensed Insolvency Practitioner.

 To be appointed as a liquidator in the UK.
-The law requires that the person appointed as liquidator must be a licensed insolvency practitioner regulated by a professional body.
-Once appointed, the Insolvency Practitioner have a duty of care to ‘act in good faith’ at all times while in office , and work to maximise the return for company creditors so they may receive repayment.
+The law requires the person, appointed as a liquidator, to be a licensed insolvency practitioner, regulated by a professional body.
+Once appointed, the Insolvency Practitioner has a duty of care to’act in good faith’ at all times while in office, and work to maximise the return for company creditors, so they may therefore receive repayment.

-The liquidators primary role is to focus on realising assets of the company so they then may distribute the proceeds to the companies creditors.
+The liquidator’s primary role is to focus on realising the assets of the company, so they then may distribute the proceeds to the company creditors.

-The licensed Insolvency Practitioner have powers to investigate conduct of any director of the company before their appointment and if evidence is found of wrongful trading then commence prosecution and refer matters to The Insolvency Service.
-ALL liquidatotors are charged with such duties and if they fail to carry out such matters then they themselves face investigation.
+The licensed Insolvency Practitioner has powers to investigate the conduct of any director of the company before their appointment and if the evidence is found of wrongful trading then commence prosecution and refer matters to The Insolvency Service.
+ALL liquidators are charged with such duties and if they fail to carry out such matters then they themselves face investigation.

-The ever-changing impact of the corona19 virus pandemic hitting industry and commerce hard in the UK.
+The ever-changing impact of the corona19 virus pandemic hit industry and commerce hard in the UK.
 Many are facing financial ruin or mounting financial distress.
-While happening, can creditors take action by using the courts to collect monies while under lockdown?
+While happening, can creditors take action by using the courts to collect money while under lockdown?

-UK government faces challenging times.
+UK’s government faces challenging times.
 They are introducing new rules to mitigate the severe financial crisis; UK businesses endure.
-HMGOV hope the response then helps companies, so they then continue trading while restructuring, and rescue plans implemented.
+HMGOV hopes the response then helps companies, so they then continue trading while restructuring, and rescue plans implemented.
 Therefore, saving jobs and refloating the UK economy.